Cheddar Cheese Fondue

 Something like this Mifroma cheese fondue, which is great:Original Swiss Fondue by MiFroma

-And this is probably the closest recipe I can get with cheese I could find when I made this recipe.
+And this is probably the closest recipe I can get with the cheese I could find when I made this recipe.

 Normally an authentic Swiss cheese fondue would contain Emmentaler and Gruyère cheese.